linusaltacc/AAVE-ChatBot/README.md

 pip install -r requirements.txt
 ```

-* Once all the requirement libraries are installed, create a file called `apikey.py`
+* Once all the requirement libraries are installed, create a file called `apikey.py` in `AAVE-ChatBot/chat/apikey.py`

 * Declare a varibale named `openai_api_key` with API key value.
 ```sh